Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 230×171×223 mm

-The second result at -29ºС commands respect.
-We also note a good reserve capacity.
-Recommended.
+The second result at -29ºС is respectable.
+We also note good reserve capacity.
+We recommend.

 Declared capacity 60 Ah